Speech-Interaction-Technology-Aalto-U/itsp/Self_supervised_learning.md

 - Masking: Wav2Vec2.0, HuBERT.

+## Choosing between waveform and acoustic feature inputs

+In the above examples, input to the model is in the form of log-Mel filterbank features, which means that phase information of the signal has been discarded.
+Also, the less filterbank channels are used, the more the spectral envelope is averaged, which results in some loss of spectral detail, especially at high frequencies.

+In theory, use of the original (digitized) acoustic waveform would provide a more general starting point for representation learning.
+This is since there is no manually introduced loss of signal information before the SSL stage, which may provide additional performance benefits in tasks where the filterbank representation is not optimal.
+In fact, many of the SSL algorithms have been originally proposed as models that operate directly on the input waveform, typically sampled at 16 kHz.

+In practice, many of the widely used SSL algorithms, such as CPC, Wav2Vec2.0, or HuBERT can use waveform or filterbank features interchangeably.
+The main difference is the two input types require a different type of encoder (see also Figs. 1–3):

+*A multilayer perceptron (MLP)* can be used for filterbank features, if the features are extracted at a typical frame rate (e.g., one frame every 10 ms).
+In this case, the goal of the encoder is to perform a non-linear transformation on each of the frames representing spectral envelope of the input to a latent space.
+In the MLP, processing of each filterbank frame is done independently of the neighboring frames, meaning that the frame rate of the encoder output is the same as in the input.
+Since the MLP is optimized as a part of the entire SSL model training, it learns to represent filterbank information in a manner that supports the self-supervised learning task.
+As a concrete example, APC reference implementation uses 3 feed-forward layers with ReLu activations as the encoder for 80-dimensional log-Mel spectrograms (Chung et al., 2019).

+*A convolutional neural network (CNN)* is commonly employed as the encoder when waveforms are used as inputs.
+In this case, the encoder serves two purposes: 1) conversion of the input signal into a form that is useful for the SSL task (as in the filterbank case), and 2) downsampling of the signal from the original waveform sampling rate (e.g., 16 kHz) to a frame-rate compatible with the rest of the architecture and the downstream tasks, such as one frame every 10 ms (the same as in the filterbank case).
+In other words, CNN can be seen as a learnable non-linear filterbank that replaces FFT magnitude spectrum calculation, filterbank design, and non-linear learnable MLP of the alternative approach.
+Technically speaking, a typical CNN encoder could consist of 5 CNN layers, where strided convolutions are employed for efficient processing of the time-domain signal, and where the receptive field size of the CNN corresponds to a similar 20--35 ms time-scale as in standard filterbank feature calculation (e.g., van den Oord et al., 2018).

+Fig. X illustrates the basic structure of MLP (left) and CNN (right) encoders applied to the same input data.

+[CREATE A DETAILED FIG OF MLP VS STRIDED CONVOLUTIONS]

+**Advantages of waveform inputs**

+- Point 1
+- Point 2

+**Advantages of filterbank features**

+- Point 3
+- Point 4

 ## Combining SSL with downstream tasks

 Once an SSL model is trained in a self-supervised manner without data labels,  ...
 SUPERB ref.

 ## References